Giordano scores a pair, Flames rout Coyotes 7-1

-CALGARY, Alberta (AP) — Mark Giordano had two goals and an assist in his 800th career game and the Calgary Flames defeated the Arizona Coyotes 7-1 Sunday night.
+CALGARY, Alberta (AP) — Calgary Flames captain Mark Giordano celebrated his 800th NHL game in style.

+Giordano had two goals and an assist and the Flames defeated the Arizona Coyotes 7-1 Sunday night.

+“Whenever you’re playing in a milestone game, you want to win it, first and foremost,” Flames coach Bill Peters said.
+“When you win it and you’re plus-five with three points, that’s something you can tell your kids and they’re going to look it up and hey, it wasn’t a lie.
+Good for him.”

 Giordano, the Flames’ captain, has 47 points (nine goals, 38 assists) in 45 games this season, second among NHL defensemen and five points behind San Jose’s Brent Burns.